swipswaps/objectiv-analytics/bach/docs/source/series.rst

      * :py:meth:`bach.DataFrame.to_pandas()`
      * :py:meth:`bach.DataFrame.head()`
-     * The property accessors :py:attr:`series.Series.value` (Series only), :py:attr:`series.Series.values`, and :py:attr:`series.Series.array`
+     * The property accessors :py:attr:`Series.value` (Series only), :py:attr:`Series.values`, and :py:attr:`Series.array`

 If you really need the actual values, use the above, but in general it's better to use the Series that generate them, as this will create more flexible code.

 Boolean Operations
 ------------------
-A special subclass, :py:class:`series_boolean.SeriesBoolean`, can be used to filter DataFrames, and these Series are easily created using comparison operations like equals (==), less-than (<), not(~) on two series: `boolean_series = a == b`
+A special subclass, :py:class:`SeriesBoolean`, can be used to filter DataFrames, and these Series are easily created using comparison operations like equals (==), less-than (<), not(~) on two series: `boolean_series = a == b`

 More complex boolean operations like `a.isin(b)` are also supported, as well as multi-compares:
 `a > b.any_value()` being True when there is a value in `b` where `a > b == True`

-See :py:class:`series_boolean.SeriesBoolean` for more info on the operation and syntax.
+See :py:class:`SeriesBoolean` for more info on the operation and syntax.

 Aggregations
 ------------